Luckyisrael/blockradar-sdk/README.md

 ## Contributing
 - PR-only workflow: push to `develop` or feature branches and open PRs into `main`.
+- Require at least one review approval before merging; status checks are optional.
-- See `CONTRIBUTING.md` for setup, guidelines, branch protection steps, and PR checklist.
+- See `CONTRIBUTING.md` for setup, guidelines, and PR checklist.